How To Make Arisi Thengai Payasam, A Sweet Pudding With Coconut And Rice?

 - Soak raw rice in hot water for an hour.

-- Once the rice has soaked, combine it with coconut and 2 tablespoon milk and grind to a smooth puree in a blender.
+- Once the rice has soaked, combine it with coconut and 2 tbsp milk and grind to a smooth puree in a blender.
 Set aside

 - In a pan, combine the water and jaggery and heat this until the jaggery melts completely.